Disclosure Notice

 Aggregate resource and reserve calculations are estimates and subject to uncertainty.

-Knife River estimates aggregate reserves and resources based on available data.
+We estimate aggregate reserves and resources based on available data.
 The estimates depend upon the interpretation of surface and subsurface investigations, major assumptions and other supporting data, which can be unpredictable.
-The quantity must be considered only an estimate until reserves are actually extracted and processed.
-This uncertainty in aggregate resource and reserve calculation may adversely impact Knife River’s results of operations.
+The quantity and quality must be considered as only an estimate until reserves are actually extracted and processed.
+This uncertainty in aggregate resource and reserve calculations may adversely impact our results of operations.

 Backlog may not accurately represent future revenue and gross margin.